arnovb-github/PoshCommence/readme.md

 # PSCommenceModules #

 ## Overview ##
 A collection of Powershell cmdlets for use with Commence RM.
 Requires [Vovin.CmcLibNet](https://github.com/arnovb-github/CmcLibNet).
-You can think of these as convenience methods, since _Vovin.CmcLibNet_ can also be used directly in any PowerShell script.
+You can think of these as convenience methods, since _Vovin.CmcLibNet_ can also be used directly in PowerShell.

-This is all in an experimental stage.
-None of this code is production-ready.
+This is all experimental.

+There is no plan to these cmdlets; I botched them together when I had the need to get something (more) quickly while working on a larger project that involved Commence and Powershell.
+There is no reason whatsoever for not creating native Powershell cmdlets to do this.
+They would work also perfecly fine.
+The only reason for doing them in C# is that I am more comfortable with it.

+## How to use ##
 Usage: compile the code and use it in any Powershell script by including `using module <path>\PSCommenceModules.dll` at the top of your script.

-(I used VS Code to write the code, so it is just a matter of pulling the repository and then do `dotnet build` from the terminal.)
+(Compile tip: use VS code and pull the repository, then run `dotnet build` from the terminal.)

 ## Exploring the database ##
 Get the name of the currently active Commence database:

 `Get-CmcDatabaseName [<CommonParameters>]`

-Get the Commence active.log file:
+Get the Commence _active.log_ file:

 `Get-CmcLogFile [<CommonParameters>]`